Do you have a love-hate relationship with the holidays?

 Remember how they reacted.
 Feel how you felt in the moment.
 Was their excitement really about the present?
 Or was it about the fact that you took the time to show them you care?

 Gift giving during the holidays doesn’t have to be about spending lots of money or getting the newest and best thing.
-Sometimes, a handwritten love letter means more than a $100 charm for her necklace.
+Sometimes, a handwritten love letter means more than a $100 charm for her bracelet.

 If we dissect the pleasures of gift giving, you’ll notice that full, open, honest love truly is the greatest gift of all.